NCERT Solutions for Class 12 Biology Chapter 2 (Human Reproduction) – Free PDF Download

 Answer:

 Menstrual cycle: The reproductive cycle in female primates is called the menstrual cycle.
-In a 28-day menstrual cycle, the menses tatakelace on cycle days 3-5.
-The menstrual cycle consists of phases like menstrual phase, follicular phase, ovulatory phase and luteal phase.
+In a 28-day menstrual cycle, the menses take place on cycle days 3-5.
+The menstrual cycle consists of phases like the menstrual phase, the follicular phase, the ovulatory phase, and the luteal phase.

 1. The production of LH from the anterior lobe of the pituitary gland is reduced.